nicthib/pyanthem/README.rst

 pyanthem was primarily developed to interpret **decomposed** functional imaging datasets - a dataset **V** with shape :code:`[height,width,time]`, decomposed into two lower dimensional matrixes **W** with shape :code:`[height*width,n]`, and **H** with shape :code:`[n,time]` such that :math:`H x W = V`.
 Here, n represents the number of variables represented by the decomposition.
 There are various techniques used to decompose matrixes, and it is entirely up to you how you decompose your data - two popular techniques include Non-negative Matrix Factorization (NMF), and Singular Value Decomposition (SVD).

-Here's a visual illustration of NMF:
+Here's a visual illustration of NMF - note that in this example, :code:`n=2`:

 .. image:: https://upload.wikimedia.org/wikipedia/commons/f/f9/NMF.png